patrykchojecki/patrykchojecki.github.io/_pages/now.md

 > There are two things in business that matter, and you can learn this in two minutes—you don’t have to go to business school for two years: high gross margins and cash flow.
 All the other financial metrics you can forget.
 The accountants can get the numbers into the boxes eventually, but if you have a product with high gross margins, and Fairchild did, it generates huge cash flow.
 And that means you can grow the company as fast as the market will allow.

 - Donald T. Valentine

+---

+Last updated on 14 February 2025 in Taipei, Taiwan 🇹🇼.